developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 A subsection, indented under Main Body in the ToC.

-\section*{Acknowledgments}  % Unnumbered; not listed in the ToC This section is not numbered and will not appear in the ToC.
+\section*{Acknowledgments}  % Unnumbered; not listed in the ToC This section is unnumbered and will not appear in the ToC.

 \end{document}
 ```